endymion1818/deliciousreverie-2023/src/pages/posts/the-art-of-compromise.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "The Art of Compromise - Delicious Reverie"
+title: "The Art of Compromise"
 description: "Working as part of a larger team often involves skills that aren't readily taught as part of a person's development career.
 But they are essential if you're going to be developing software as part of a team.
 "
-categories:
+tags: personal, engineering
 datePublished: 2019-08-08
 ---

-Published on Thursday, 8 August 2019

 We developers are inherently precious about things.
 Our tools.
 Our technologies.
 But we can't afford to be precious about those things too much.
 In fact, working in cross-functional teams and with other teams means that we sometimes need to compromise.

 I was seething.